top of page

 We issue Grand Challenges in the fields of mathematics, physics, and biology - or at the intersection of these sciences - then put together a dedicated team of fellows who are highly motivated and well-equipped to pursue the research question.
 The results undergo a full peer-review process and then are made available to the public.

-PREVIOUS AND ONGOING GRAND CHALLENGES
+ONGOING GRAND CHALLENGES

 A mechanistic explanation of consciousness has long been elusive to scientists and philosophers.
 It is simply not understood what perceptual experience is, how cognitive constructs grow over time, and how we might be able to achieve volitional behavior.
 The goal of this Grand Challenge was to devise a theoretical framework for understanding consciousness in accordance with physical laws, as a natural emergent property of neural computation.
 This effort successfully generated a theory that explains these three phenomena, by combining the laws of neuroscience and computational physics.
-Now we are testing the predictions of this theory in computational simulations, in neuroscience laboratories, and in the clinic.
+Now we are testing the predictions of this theory in computational simulations, in neuroscience laboratories, and in the clinical setting.

-Ongoing: The emergent structure of the universe
+Third Grand Challenge: Understanding the emergent structure of the universe

 A long-standing challenge in physics is reconciling quantum mechanics and general relativity.
 At quantum scales, a fundamental uncertainty in the position and momentum of a particle renders difficulty in measuring the curvature of space-time at its exact location.
 Meanwhile, at cosmological scales, the curvature of space-time appears irregular and dynamic.
 The goal of this Grand Challenge is to devise a theoretical framework that describes the curvature of the universe using mechanical laws, rather than empirically-derived constants which are not valid at every scale - with a metric tensor that emerges directly from an extended model of particle physics.